 VACCINATIONS

-STIKO recommends that teenager between the age 9-14 years, receive the 2.booster, offering comprehensive coverage against diphtheria, tetanus, pertussis, and polio.
-The U11 and J1 checkups are the perfect times to check the vaccination status.
+STIKO recommends that teens aged 9 to 14 receive the 2nd booster for full protection against diphtheria, tetanus, pertussis, and polio.
+The U11 and J1 checkups are ideal times to check vaccination status.

-While the vaccine is generally well-tolerated, it is common to experience mild side effects such as redness or swelling at the injection site, swollen lymph nodes, and general symptoms like shivering, tiredness, or gastrointestinal issues.
-A fever of 39°C is also possible, as well as upper respiratory tract infections.
-These side effects usually resolve within a few days.
+While the vaccine is generally well-tolerated, it’s common to experience mild side effects like redness or swelling at the injection site, swollen lymph nodes, and overall symptoms such as shivering, fatigue, or gastrointestinal issues.
+A fever of 39°C and upper respiratory tract infections are also possible.
+These side effects typically resolve within a few days.

 It's understandable to have concerns about your child receiving vaccinations, but the benefits of protecting them against serious and potentially life-threatening illnesses far outweigh any temporary discomfort they may experience.
 Please don't hesitate to speak with your healthcare provider if you have any questions or concerns about the vaccination process.